Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 Repeated data points can be averaged before display or data is saved.

+Current force microscopy (CFM) functionality added.

+Filtering capabilities added for CFM data.

+CFM and filter data file input/output controls added.

+Settings can be saved to and loaded from files

-Help button links to online voltage train explanation and simulator.
+Help button opens help pages in web browser.
+Help pages link to an online voltage train simulator.

 ## Superconductor_Fields